scivision/ledtime/README.rst

 .. image:: examples/fail_205fps.png
    :alt: Example of excessive fps, camera not keeping up

+Note, because of the extreme zoom-in, you don't see the on-off behavior of the relatively long 1PPS from the Jackson Labs Fury GPSDO.

 In the plot above, the camera could not keep up with the requested frame rate as we do not see a 1:1 correspondence between ``Ext Trig`` and ``Fire``.
 The width of the pulses don't matter here, it's the fact that some ``Ext Trig`` pulses do not have corresponding ``Fire`` pulses, meaning the camera didn't take a picture without a ``Fire`` pulse.